 The estimated demand for each utility is 23,210 kW (6600tons) for chilled water and 26,000 kW (100,000 lb/hr) for steam.
-Electricity is supplied by Dominion Power.
 The chilled water and steam enters the lower level of the Landscape Building via the utility tunnel.
 There is a two-stage pressure-reducing station that supplies medium pressure steam for sterilizers, washers, and other scientific equipment.
 Secondary chilled water and return chilled water from air handling unit cooling coils are used for lab equipment cooling and environmental room condensers.